Attempted assassination of Donald Trump in Pennsylvania: Perpetrator

 On July 14, the FBI identified the shooter as 20-year-old Thomas Matthew Crooks of Bethel Park, Pennsylvania, which is about an hour's drive from the rally venue.
-Crooks is believed to have acted alone.
-The rifle he used was legally bought by his father in 2013, who sold it to Crooks in October 2023.
+The FBI believes Crooks acted alone.
+The rifle he used was legally bought in 2013 by his father, who sold it to Crooks in October 2023.
 Crooks had no criminal record.
-The FBI said that there had been "no indication of any mental health issues" regarding Crooks.
+The FBI said he had "no indication of any mental health issues".

-Crooks attended Bethel Park High School and graduated from Community College of Allegheny County two months before the shooting.
+Crooks graduated from Bethel Park High School in 2022 and from Community College of Allegheny County two months before the shooting.
 He worked as a dietary aide at a nearby nursing home.
 Some people who knew him characterized him as quiet, and a former classmate said he had been bullied "every day" at school for wearing camouflage to class.
 Most neighbors also described Crooks as quiet and as a "normal person".
 He was a member of the Clairton Sportsmen's Club, which has a 200 yard rifle range.

-After the shooting, the FBI uncovered a social media account "believed to be associated with the shooter" with about 700 comments from 2019 to 2020.
+After the shooting, the FBI discovered a social media account "believed to be associated with the shooter" with about 700 comments from 2019 to 2020.
 Reports about the posts' content vary.
-An account from Gab CEO Andrew Torba said that posts requested from his platform by the FBI were "pro-Biden's immigration policy", while a public statement from FBI deputy director Paul Abbate called Crooks's activity on social networking services antisemitic, anti-immigrant, extreme, and espousing political violence.
+Gab CEO Andrew Torba said that posts requested from his platform by the FBI were "pro-Biden's immigration policy", while FBI deputy director Paul Abbate called Crooks's activity on social networking services antisemitic, anti-immigrant, extreme, and espousing political violence.
 Crooks's Internet activity before the attack included searches related to the 2021 Oxford High School shooting and for other politicians and their events.

+In 2025, it was discovered that Crooks had at least 17 social media accounts, including on YouTube, Snapchat and Venmo.
+Before that, the FBI's latest statement on Crooks's social media presence had been its July 30, 2024, testimony that it had found one account believed to belong to Crooks.

 Crooks was a registered Republican; his voter registration had been active since September 2021, the month he turned 18.
 Federal campaign finance records show that on January 20, 2021, when he was 17, Crooks donated $15 to a voter turnout group, the Progressive Turnout Project, through ActBlue, used by Democrats and progressive organizations.